 Established in 1984, The University Club Foundation is a 501(c)(3) public charity created to support the Club library and programs of a charitable, educational, scientific, artistic and literary nature.
-The University Club Foundation supports a variety of programs and initiatives, both within the Clubhouse and in the Club’s surrounding communities, including:
+The Foundation provides a vehicle for members to support internal and external causes of value to Club membership with tax-deductible contributions, including a variety of programs and initiatives in the Club’s surrounding communities.

 In collaboration with the Club’s Community Affairs Committee (CAC), The University Club Foundation provides funding, direct assistance and programming to organizations with a focus on education and a commitment to serving at-risk youth and their families.
 Endeavors include support of a local food bank, a domestic violence shelter, a welfare-to-work program, a local recreation facility that provides sports outlets and programming for at-risk youth and a program that prepares DC public high school students to pursue post-secondary education and assists them through the college admissions process.
 Additionally, through Peterson Grants - established in 2006 in memory of the late Dick Peterson, a long-term member and resident of the Club - over $350,000 has been distributed to worthy organizations in our neighboring communities including College Bound, the Sarah Allen Missionary Society Food Bank, Stead Park, and the Washington Jesuit Academy.
 Click here to find out more about The University Club Foundation's outreach programs and initiatives.

 From 1992 to the present, The University Club Foundation has awarded over $500,000 in scholarship funding to Club employees and their children.
 The Employee Scholarship Program, which is available to full-time and part-time employees in good standing, allows Club employees and their children to pursue career-related training and post-secondary educational goals over $72,000 in scholarship funding was awarded last year alone.